Now I remember:

 Tribute to Scientists

 Ruth Madievsky: “I’m a doctoral student at the University of Southern California School of Pharmacy and a research assistant at an HIV clinic specializing in maternal care in Downtown Los Angeles.
 My philosophy on the intersection of medicine and poetry is this: medicine lets us live; poetry gives us a reason to.
-In the words of Hervé Guibert, ‘In writing I am always both the scientist and the rat he slits open to do his research.’” ( website)
+In the words of Hervé Guibert, ‘In writing I am always both the scientist and the rat he slits open to do his research.’” ( web)